sematext/docs/docs/integration/opensearch-integration.md

 ### Swap usage

 This alert rule continuously monitors swap usage in an OpenSearch environment by tracking the rate of swap input/output operations.
-When swap usage exceeds the specified threshold, it triggers a warning (WARN priority).
+When any amount of swap usage is detected, it triggers a warning (WARN priority).
+This includes even the slightest swap activity, such as reading or writing a single byte to or from swap space.

 The minimum delay between consecutive alerts triggered by this alert rule is set to 10 minutes.

-Suppose the swap usage on a node in the OpenSearch cluster suddenly spikes, indicating potential resource constraints or performance issues.
-When this happens, the alert rule checks for swap usage over the last 10 minutes.
-The alert is triggered when the sum of swap input/output operations within the specified timeframe is more than 1 (the threshold value).
+Suppose there is some activity detected in the swap usage on a node in the OpenSearch cluster.
+Despite the relatively small amount of swap activity, the alert rule triggers a warning to prevent any big (and potentially unacceptable) slowdowns in OpenSearch caused by accessing swap memory.

 #### Action to take

-- Review system resource metrics to identify any spikes or anomalies in CPU, memory, or disk usage that may be contributing to high swap usage
+- Review system resource metrics to identify any spikes or anomalies in CPU, memory, or disk usage that may be contributing to swap usage
-- Evaluate OpenSearch configuration settings and adjust resource allocations as needed to optimize performance and prevent excessive swap usage
+- Evaluate OpenSearch configuration settings and adjust resource allocations as needed to optimize performance and prevent any swap usage

 ### Open files > 85%